KayChansiri/Demo_logistic_regression_ML/README.md

 You will get P(*y*=1) ≈ 0.3775.
 So, the probability of the customer subscribing to the streaming service is approximately 37.75%.

-Sure, here is your text with the requested plot:

 Now imagine doing this with all customers in the dataset.
 You will get a plot like the one below: